Will Giles Bigrump ever learn...?

 By turns slapstick, satirical and searching, the narrative considers a range of topics: blame, loss, the relative quality of a Starbucks cappuccino, what life's like in the Daxue Shan ranges of eastern Sichuan, acrophobia, internet porn, the corporate ownership of pretty much the entire universe, the poetry of Byron, why car commercials always feature the word "introducing," death, Manchester United Football Club, and alcoholism.
 It's a funny read but resonant too--a picaresque with a point.

-Martin Phipps is the author of: The Concentrationists; More Wine?; Rue des Mensonges; Imaginary Friends; The Hard Way; and two books of short stories.
+Martin Phipps is the author of: The Sexes; The Concentrationists; More Wine?; Rue des Mensonges; Imaginary Friends; The Hard Way; and three books of short stories.
 He's written for the newsletter of The Anthony Burgess Center and of The International Anthony Burgess Foundation.

 Rue des Mensonges Published January 16, 2015